iterative/ldb-resources/documentation/Command-summary.md

 # ADD  \<0x\<sum\> | object_path | ds:\<name\>[.v\<num\>] \> [filters]

-`ADD` is the main command of the application.
-It adds data sample(s) to a dataset. `ADD` takes object identifiers in various forms as the main argument, and applies optional filters specified as flags.
+`ADD` is the main command of LDB, it adds data sample(s) to a dataset. `ADD` accepts object identifiers in various forms as the main argument, and applies optional filters.
 Objects passing the filter are merged with a staged dataset.

-`ADD` allows for multiple objects (or object groups) of one type to be specified in one command, and applies filters to all objects referenced in the order they are processed.
+`ADD` allows for multiple objects (or object groups) of one type to be specified in a command, and applies filters to all referenced objects.

-## arguments types supported by `ADD`
+## identifiers supported by `ADD`

 1. `<0x<sum>` - full hashsum of an object.
 Currently LDB uses MD5, so any MD5 hashsum that corresponds to an object indexed by LDB is a valid identifier.